By Wolfgang Unger

 So first let's scan our resources and press 'Start new Scan'

-I am trying this in one of my company test and sandbox accounts, where I have developed a lot of POCs, so there should be something to find.
+I am trying this in one of my company test and sandbox accounts, where I have developed a lot of POCs, so

 The scan takes a while but finally gets to Scan Status complete.